 Until now, you could pretty much only try beers from Sixpoint Craft Ales on tap.
 Starting around Memorial Day, though, 16-ounce cans of Sweet Action, Bengali Tiger IPA, Righteous Ale, and The Crisp will be available in stores.

-Entries tagged with 'Sixpoint Craft Ales'
+'Sixpoint Craft Ales' on Serious Eats

 On Saturday, March 26, BeerAdvocate and Sixpoint Craft Ales are throwing Beer for Beasts, a benefit event for the The Humane Society of New York City.
 We're really excited for the beers—at least thirteen brand new brews will be made just for this event.
 Each staff member is spearheading their own brew, in addition to a few collaborative efforts.
 We asked our friends at Sixpoint to fill us in on what's in the fermenters so far.